-There is a passage way above the decking support and also a navigation clearance under the bridge.
-There have always been clearance problems at the competition as teams, feel the need to push these limits.
+Clearance requirements are outlined in the Rules, and clearance problems can be common at the competition, as teams feel the need to push these limits.

 The clearance is measured with plywood templates.
 Alternatively, the judges may measure from a taut string line if there is a question of the flatness of the floor.
-The height of this clearance varies from year to year and is likely to be different than shown in the accompanying images.
+The height and type of this clearance varies from year to year and is likely to be different than shown in the accompanying images.